scriptinator/ForuxStuff/TYSK.md

 5. Do /wild to teleport randomly into the wilderness
 6. There are special arrows, refer to [http://i.imgur.com/tICcIJq.gifv](http://i.imgur.com/tICcIJq.gifv) for crafting instruction
 7. If you want someone killed do /bounty, to list bounties do /bounties, keep in mind you can not take back bounties so choose wisely!
 8. There are shields!
-Craft an orange banner for a wooden shield!
+Vote for a wooden shield.
+To vote do /vote
 9. For detailed instructions on how to apply for staff, refer to this link [https://github.com/scriptinator/ForuxStuff/blob/master/StaffAppTutorial.md](https://github.com/scriptinator/ForuxStuff/blob/master/StaffAppTutorial.md)